symfony/symfony-docs/security/user_provider.rst

 .. caution::

     This custom query will only be used when authenticating the user.
-When reloading the user from session, it will internally relay on the ``refreshUser()`` method which, by default, won't use that custom query.
+Reloading the user from the session will internally relay on the ``refreshUser()`` method which, by default, won't use that custom query.
 If you want to use a custom query to refresh the user too, you will need to implement the ``Symfony\Component\Security\Core\User\UserProviderInterface`` instead of the ``Symfony\Bridge\Doctrine\Security\User\UserLoaderInterface``.